 Because the Amish do not have church buildings, they hold church services in their homes.
-Every other Sunday the members of the local district meet in the home of one of their members.
+Every other Sunday, the members of the local district meet in the home of one of their members.
 Services rotate among the homes throughout the year, coming to each household about once a year depending on the number of households in the district.
-Services may be held in several rooms on the home’s first floor, in the basement, in a barn, or in a large shop.
+Services may be held in several rooms on the home’s first floor, in the basement, in a barn, or in a large shop on the property.
 On the “off” Sundays, members might meet for Bible reading as a family or they might attend the service in a nearby district.

 Religious services reflect the simplicity and plainness of Amish life.
 There are no altars, candles, organs, stained glass windows, choirs, or pulpits.
 Children sit with their parents during the long service.
 Youth, separated by gender, sit in a special section of the congregation.
-No special classes or Sunday school is part of the morning worship service.
+The morning worship service does not include special classes or Sunday school.
 (Except for some New Order groups and a few other communities, most Amish do not hold Sunday school classes.)

 The worship service ritualizes many of the key values of Amish faith—humility, community, simplicity, and yieldedness to God’s will.